fish-shell/fish-shell/doc_src/cmds/path.rst

    10-foo
    2-bar

-   >_ path sort --unique --key=basename $fish_function_path/*.fish
+   >_ path sort --unique --key=basename $ghoti_function_path/*.ghoti
-   # prints a list of all function files fish would use, sorted by name.
+   # prints a list of all function files ghoti would use, sorted by name.

 Combining ``path``
 -------------------

-``path`` is meant to be easy to combine with itself, other tools and fish.
+``path`` is meant to be easy to combine with itself, other tools and ghoti.

 This is why

-- ``path``'s output is automatically split by fish if it goes into a command substitution, so just doing ``(path ...)`` handles all paths, even those containing newlines, correctly
+- ``path``'s output is automatically split by ghoti if it goes into a command substitution, so just doing ``(path ...)`` handles all paths, even those containing newlines, correctly
 - ``path`` has ``--null-in`` to handle null-delimited input (typically automatically detected!), and ``--null-out`` to pass on null-delimited output

 Some examples of combining ``path``::